VJ-Varanasi/personal-website/content/post/trading_strat/index.md

 ## Overview

-The first milestone of the project was to conduct a preliminary timeseries analysis on the VIX dataset.
-Our data is scrapped daily from the CBOE website via the [DownloadCSV.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/DownloadCSV.py).
-Our analysis was conducted using the [TimeSeriesPlot.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/TimeSeriesPlot.py) in which we looked at visualizing timeseries plots, timeseries decompositions, stationarity tests, seasonality, data interpolation, and Granger Causality.
-The results of our preliminary analysis can be found at {{% staticref "uploads/VIX Timeseries Analysis.pdf" "newtab" %}}VIX Timeseries Analysis{{% /staticref %}}

-More information about the datasets and timeseries analysis can be found at {{% staticref "uploads/Timeseries README.pdf" "newtab" %}}Timeseries README{{% /staticref %}}
+After our preliminary exploration of our timeseiries, our next objective was to develop a proof of concept alpha yielding trading strategy using the metaculus user data.
+We designed and tested our trading strategies via BackTrader.
+A complete write-up of our testing strategies can be found at {{% staticref "uploads/Trading Strategies Guide.pdf" "newtab" %}}Trading Strategies Guide{{% /staticref %}}.
+Corresponding code and strategies can be found at [VXX_Metaculus_POC.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/VXX_Metaculus_POC.py) and [trading_strat.py script] (https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/trading_strat.py).
+At a high level, we our optimized trading strategies were able to produce profits, but we were unable to develop simply strategies with positive sharpe-ratios.
+Further work is needed to amplify the signal and produce alpha-generating strategies.